andreparente/Joguinho/README.md

 --------------------------------------------

-Essa é nossa primeira versão, então nós ainda estamos testando algumas coisas.
-Então, fique à vontade para nos dar sugestões e críticas sobre tudo!
+Fique à vontade para nos dar sugestões e críticas sobre tudo!
 Mande um e-mail para lucasferracof@gmail.com!
 Obrigado!

 ## EN-US:
-Repository related to the SpaceTrip - The Journey (made in Swift 3) game.
+Repository related to the SpaceTrip - The Journey game, made in Swift 3 and SpriteKite.

 Game description:
 Do you ever though about traveling to space?!